danilolic/mwcrawler/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/danilodelyima/mwcrawler.

+# Guidelines

+When developing new features the interface must reflect how much scrapping is necessary.
+In other words, if many pages are crawled the user must call many methods.
+This way we don't overload method with functionalities and the user developer can grasp more easily the cost of scrapping that info.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).